Lo Cheung-shiu: Biography

+Lo Cheung-shiu was a first generation Hong Kong Eurasian.
+His father was Thomas Rothwell, an English businessman, and his mother, Zheng You (曾有 (Zēng Yǒu, Cang4 Jau5)), was a Chinese woman.

 Lo was a compradore of Jardine, Matheson & Co., formerly one of the leading British mercantile firms in the Far East.
 He retired in 1920.
 During his lifetime, Lo held a number of directorships in Hong Kong companies, including China Light and Power Company and the Hong Kong Construction Company.

 Lo was a wealthy businessman in the early days of Hong Kong's port opening.
 He and Ho Tung were close friends.
 Ho Tung introduced Ren Yihe to the comprador in early years.
 In 1914, he founded Dayou Bank with Liu Zhubo, He Dong, He Fu, He Gantang and Chen Qiming.
 This is the second bank set up by Chinese in Hong Kong after the Guangdong Bank.

 He served on the boards of various local charities.
 In 1915, he became a director of the Tung Wah Hospital, then the leading Chinese charity in the colony, and later became emeritus advisor to the hospital and permanent board member of Po Leung Kuk.
 He also served as vice-chairman of the Chinese General Chamber of Commerce and was on its executive committee for many years.

 He was made a Justice of the Peace and a member of the District Watch Committee.
 In 1930, he was awarded a Certificate of Honour on the occasion of King George V's birthday.

 On 20 June 1934, after a lengthy illness, he died at 12:30 a.m. at his residence on Conduit Road, Mid-Levels, aged 67.
 He left an estate worth a reported 543,600 dollars.
 His funeral took place on 3 July and was attended by many local leaders.
 The flag of Jardine, Matheson & Co. was hoisted at half mast.